Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/shadows.md

 title: Shadows
 description: Add or remove shadows to elements with box-shadow utilities.
 group: utilities
+keywords: [shadow, shadows, box-shadow, elevation]
 aliases:
   - "/docs/utilities/shadows/"
 toc: true
 ---

+{{< callout info >}}
+Box-shadow styles are referred to as elevation in the design system.
+{{< /callout >}}

 ## Examples

 While shadows on components are disabled by default in OUDS Web and can be enabled via `$enable-shadows`, you can also quickly add or remove a shadow with our `box-shadow` utility classes.
-Includes support for `.shadow-none`.
+Includes support for `.shadow-none` and new semantic helpers.

 {{< example class="overflow-hidden" >}}
 <div class="shadow-none p-3 mb-5 bg-body-tertiary">No shadow</div>